 Yet, somehow, there were two even bigger issues that rendered his other concerns trivial.
 The first was the buzzing.
 Blake didn't know what else to call it, but he did know that it was starting to drive him insane.
 It would be a challenge to explain the feeling, like trying to explain colors to a blind person.
 It was as if it was a sixth sense, a weird combination of sound and touch that only buzzed in his head.
 Only texture and intensity could be discerned from the sensation, with no sense of a direction.
-The strength waxed and waned slightly for reasons that remained unclear, but it never once did it go away.
+The strength waxed and waned slightly for reasons that remained unclear, but never once did it go away.

 The second and far more pressing concern was his body, or, to be more specific, the sudden disappearance of half of it.
-He had noticed something after calming down a bit under the pale shine of the triple moons: he no longer felt the soft, familiar padding of ample cellulose.
+He had noticed something after calming down a bit under the pale shine of the triple moons: he no longer felt the soft, familiar padding of ample adipose tissue.
 Somehow, someway, his body had transformed into something closer to that of an Olympic wrestler than an exercise-averse desk jockey, and all his fat had just... vanished.
 In its place, lean muscle lined his frame, solid and powerful but not overly-bulky or obtrusive.
 His face had thinned as well.
 He felt strong.
 He felt light.
 He felt healthy.
 He felt... wrong.